Tacoma Rainiers Game Notes - vs. Las Vegas

 - Tacoma Rainiers Game Notes - vs. Las Vegas - Tacoma Rainiers

-- Ryan Ritter Named PCL Player of the Month - Albuquerque Isotopes
+- Reno Aces' Aceball Summer Pass on Sale this Weekend Only - Reno Aces

-- Miguel Ullola Named Pacific Coast League Pitcher of the Month for May - Sugar Land Space Cowboys
+- Rainiers Relievers Throw 6.0 Shutout Innings in 2-1 Loss to Aviators - Tacoma Rainiers

-- Rainiers Score Two Runs in the Ninth to Walk-Off Las Vegas 5-4 - Tacoma Rainiers
+- Stevens Four-Hit Game Leads Charge as Bees Snap Nine-Game Skid - Salt Lake Bees

-- Round Rock Rolls Past Salt Lake with 21-Run Explosion - Salt Lake Bees
+- Senzel Knock Gives Comets Advantage They Don't Relinquish - Oklahoma City Comets

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.